 There were several examples of sample code displayed throughout the film and while most of it appeared accurate, Hay recognized instances of ‘sloppy code’ – the kind computer science professors at Stanford would frown on.
 For example, “cp source destination” is correct but was written incorrectly in one scene as “cpsource destination” (not everyone is skilled enough to notice a missing space on the big screen).
 Other issues that put Blackhat’s technical accuracy in a less than legitimate light?
 In one scene, the malware code in question was displayed as hexadecimal on the left side of the screen with a mix of ridiculous characters and random English phrases on the right.
 According to Hay and Lariza – and probably most people who have used a hex editor before – this code would not, in fact, mean anything, let alone save the world from bad actors (pun intended).

-Overall, the team found Thor unconvincing in his role as a brilliant computer mastermind, but when measured against some other Hollywood attempts to dramatize hacking (like this scene from NCIS where two characters share one keyboard), Hay and Lariza gave the film a respectable 8 out of 10 for technical accuracy.
+Overall, the team found Thor unconvincing in his role as a brilliant computer mastermind, but when measured against some other Hollywood attempts to dramatize hacking, Hay and Lariza gave the film a respectable 8 out of 10 for technical accuracy.
 Although relatively accurate, Blackhat still feeds Hollywood’s ongoing dramatization of hacking as a dark art practiced by modern day super villains.

 Hay and Lariza’s Favorite Hacker Movie Picks: